sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started_v2.md

 {: .label .label-purple }

 This section provides guidance on the initial steps to start working with the SidecarTridge Multi-device board with the latest firmware v2.
 If you are a developer or maker it includes prerequisites, board assembly instructions, setup and configuration.
 Developers and Makers can also ensure a smooth start to their journey with the Multi-device board by following the procedures outlined in this and coming sections.

-{: .warning }
-This is an **ALPHA** version of the firmware, and it is not recommended for production use.
-It is intended for developers and makers who want to experiment with the Multi-device board and contribute to its development with code or just submitting bugs.
-If you are a novice user, please refer to the [previous version of the firmware](https://docs.sidecartridge.com/sidecartridge-multidevice/getting_started/) for a more stable experience.

 {: .important }